Tim-Maes/Tim-Maes.github.io/_posts/2025-12-15-faceted-search.md

 ---

-If you've ever built an e-commerce site, a product catalog, or any application with advanced filtering, you know the pain: writing endless filter classes, mapping query parameters, building dynamic LINQ expressions, aggregating facet counts, and keeping everything in sync.
+If you're building an e-commerce site, a product catalog, or any application with advanced filtering, you know the pain: writing endless filter classes, mapping query parameters, building dynamic LINQ expressions, aggregating facet counts, and keeping everything in sync.
 It's tedious, error-prone, and a maintenance nightmare.

 **What if all of that was generated automatically from your domain models?**